Wednesday, November 13, 2024

 Tarot Card spreads and Numerology

-First of all, it is important to remember that Tarot cards more than a blind foretelling of the future, they are a tool that helps you sort out the energies surrounding you and points you in the right direction.
+First of all, it is important to remember that Tarot cards are more than a blind foretelling of the future.
+They are a tool that helps you sort out the energies surrounding you and points you in the right direction.
 Tarot card readers often have to be extremely intuitive and observant to pick up on all that the cards show.

-The Tarot card reader begins by centering and grounding himself or herself to be open to the energies and the message from the cards.
+The Tarot card reader begins by centering and grounding himself or herself.
+Be open to the energies and the message from the cards.
 He or she will then shuffle the cards and begin to pull them out of the deck laying them face down.
 The order or arrangement in which the cards are laid out is called a Tarot Card spread.
 Each spread assigns different meanings to a different position.
-The reader chooses the spread he or she will use simply by preference and ideally, the reading stays the same regardless of the arrangement chosen.
+The reader chooses the spread he or she will use simply by preference.
+Ideally, the reading stays the same regardless of the arrangement chosen.

 Tarot Card Spreads

 The several different spreads, each having its variations; the spreads include the Celtic Cross and the Tetraktys.
-You can also choose to have a very specific reading done in regards to one part of your life such as your relationships, dream exploration, or even annual goals.
+You can also choose to have a very specific reading done regarding one part of your life.
+This can be your relationships, dream exploration, or even annual goals.
 In each case, the spread would change.

 A brief nod must be given to numerology or the science of numbers.
 Often while doing a tarot card reading, the reader will take into consideration the special numbers in the subject’s life.
 This can help in guiding the interpretation process.
-It is also important to note that the principles of numerology are honored in the various tarot card spreads and their meanings.
+The principles of numerology are honored in the various tarot card spreads and their meanings.

 Do tarot cards have a place in the modern world?
-Most certainly whether it is among the curiosity seekers or the New Age Spiritists or even as a tool for aiding professional pursuits.
+Most certainly whether it is among the curiosity seekers or the New Age Spiritists.
+It is a tool for aiding professional pursuits.
 Whichever way you look at it there is a choice for everyone in a tarot card deck.

 See Also: Marseille Tarot